Frano Botica

 Frano Michael Botica (born 3 August 1963) is a New Zealand-Croatian rugby union and rugby league coach and former player in both codes, who played in the 1980s and 1990s.
-He is the head coach of the Philippines sevens team.
+He was also the head coach of the Philippines sevens team.

 He represented New Zealand at both codes, and later also played for Croatia in two rugby union World Cup qualifying matches.

 Rugby union

 Born in Mangakino, New Zealand, Botica played rugby union for club side North Shore, New Zealand provincial side North Harbour, as well as Llanelli in Wales, and spent a period in France.

-Botica played 7 test matches between 1986-89 including two test matches in France.
+Botica played 7 test matches between 1986 and 1989 including two test matches in France.
 Botica was a member of the All Blacks World Cup winning squad of 1987 and toured with the All Blacks to Britain in 1989 and played in several of the mid-week matches.

 Botica appeared for the New Zealand Māori (1985-1989), New Zealand Emerging Players (1985), North Island in the 1986 inter-island match and for the Anzac XV that played the British Lions in Australia in 1989.
 He even appeared in the Super 12, once for the Chiefs in 1998.

 He played for New Zealand sevens in eight international tournaments between 1985 and 1988, and was part of the first New Zealand team to win a Hong Kong Sevens title in 1986.

 In the early part of his rugby union career he was a rival to Grant Fox for the All Blacks number 10 jersey.
 Botica was regarded as more a running player whereas Fox was considered a superior kicker and it was Fox who eventually won the selectors' favour, forcing Botica to the bench and restricting the number of rugby union tests he played.
 Ironically, after switching codes Botica became known as one of the most dependable goal-kickers in rugby league.

 Rugby league

 Club career

-Botica joined Wigan (Heritage № 855) in British rugby league in 1990.
+Botica joined Wigan in British rugby league in 1990.
 While at Wigan he became a prolific points scorer and the fastest man in the history of British league to reach 1,000 points.

 In 1991 he played for the New Zealand Māori side in his first match of rugby league in New Zealand.

 During the 1991–92 season, he played for defending champions Wigan on the wing in their 21–4 victory against the visiting Australian champions Penrith in the 1991 World Club Challenge played at Anfield in Liverpool.